Entity Embedding

 Make a Keras Input for: vehicle brand, region, & others.

-veh_brand = Input(shape=(1,), name="vehBrand")
+veh_brand = Input(shape=(1,), name="veh_brand")

 region = Input(shape=(1,), name="region")

-other_inputs = Input(shape=X_train_rest.shape[1:], name="otherInputs")
+other_inputs = Input(shape=X_train_rest.shape[1:], name="other_inputs")

 Create embeddings and join them with the other inputs.